cousiano/centos-scripts-tester/README.md

 =====================

 bash scripts to test 'centos-scripts'<br>
 Note: This example use cygwin.
-But also work in an unix system : just update the parameters section.
+But also works on an unix system : just update the parameters section.

 Prerequistes
 ============